Tristan und Isolde: Reactions

-Although Tristan und Isolde is now widely performed in major opera houses around the world, critical opinion of the opera was initially unfavourable.
+Tristan und Isolde is now considered a classic, but critical opinion of it was initially unfavourable.
 The 5 July 1865 edition of the Allgemeine musikalische Zeitung reported:

 Not to mince words, it is the glorification of sensual pleasure, tricked out with every titillating device, it is unremitting materialism, according to which human beings have no higher destiny than, after living the life of turtle doves, 'to vanish in sweet odours, like a breath'.
 In the service of this end, music has been enslaved to the word; the most ideal of the Muses has been made to grind the colours for indecent paintings...
-(Wagner) makes sensuality itself the true subject of his drama....
+[Wagner] makes sensuality itself the true subject of his drama....
 We think that the stage presentation of the poem Tristan und Isolde amounts to an act of indecency.
-Wagner does not show us the life of heroes of Nordic sagas which would edify and strengthen the spirit of his German audiences.
+Wagner does not show us the life of heroes of Nordic sagas, which would edify and strengthen the spirit of his German audiences.
 What he does present is the ruination of the life of heroes through sensuality.

-Eduard Hanslick's reaction in 1868 to the prelude to Tristan was that it "reminds one of the old Italian painting of a martyr [Erasmus of Formia] whose intestines are slowly unwound from his body on a reel".
-The first performance in London's Drury Lane Theatre drew the following response from The Era in 1882:
+In 1868, Eduard Hanslick wrote of the Tristan prelude that it "reminds one of the old Italian painting of a martyr [Erasmus of Formia] whose intestines are slowly unwound from his body on a reel".
+In 1882, the first performance in London's Drury Lane Theatre drew the following response from The Era:

 We cannot refrain from making a protest against the worship of animal passion which is so striking a feature in the late works of Wagner.
 We grant there is nothing so repulsive in Tristan as in Die Walküre, but the system is the same.
 The passion is unholy in itself and its representation is impure, and for those reasons we rejoice in believing that such works will not become popular.
 If they did we are certain their tendency would be mischievous, and there is, therefore, some cause for congratulation in the fact that Wagner's music, in spite of all its wondrous skill and power, repels a greater number than it fascinates.